-Alternate Base Period (ABP) Implementation - The UI Branch has successfully implemented the ABP program.
+Alternate Base Period (ABP) Implementation - The UI Branch successfully implemented the ABP program April 1, 2012.
 All publications, including the EDD website, are updated and staff training has been completed.
 Additionally, pre-recorded information about the ABP program is available 24 hours a day, 7 days a week by accessing UI's automated self-service toll-free number.